Kruszyn/network-monitor/src/main/resources/static/vendors/jszip/documentation/upgrade_guide.md

 * `JSZipBase64` has been renamed to `JSZip.base64`.
 * The `data` attribute doesn't exist anymore : use the getters `asText()`, `asBinary()`, etc
-* The compression/decompression methods now give their input type with the `compressInputType` and `uncompressInputType` attributes.
+* The compression/decompression methods now give their input level with the `compressInputType` and `uncompressInputType` attributes.

 Example for the data attribute :